 Get the Goods

-Sad, but true: you won’t be taken seriously in this cut-throat industry without these things under your belt.
+You won’t be taken seriously in this cut-throat industry without these things under your belt.
+It’s sad, but true.

 Get an Agent

 There are too many actors in the world right now, so it’s near impossible to get auditions without an acting agent or manager.
-Casting Director’s simply do not have the time to trawl through thousands of reels, headshots and CV’s every day to find the one.
+Casting Director’s simply do not have the time to trawl through thousands of reels, headshots, and CV’s to find the one.

 You’d be rich if you had a penny for every time StageMilk told you to ‘get an agent‘, but we say it because it’s true.
-Getting any agent or some form of representation will give you a step up, it will open you up to more possibilities, but signing with a top tier agent will definitely get you in the room frequently and for big gigs.
-But in saying that, there are ways around this.
-If you’ve got a fabulous reel, delicious headshots and a CV with some credits, you can hustle your way into the room.
+Getting any agent, or some form of representation, will give you a step up.
+It will open you up to more possibilities.
+But signing with a top tier agent will definitely get you in the room more frequently and for bigger gigs.
+In saying that, there are ways around this.
+If you’ve got a fabulous reel, delicious headshots, and a CV with some credits, you can hustle your way into the room.
 Just make sure it’s worth it.
-There is nothing worse than sweet-talking a leading casting director into seeing you, and then bombing your audition.
-Like a true Viking, choose your battles, and make them count.
-I’ll see you in Valhalla b#tchez .
+There is nothing worse than sweet-talking a leading Casting Director into seeing you, and then bombing your audition or just not being right for the part.
+Like a true Viking, pick your battles and make them count.
+I’ll see you in Valhalla y’all .

 And here’s where I direct you to iMDB pro.
-Look into your favourite shows, look at the casting directors who worked on it, look at the actors, look at their agents.
-Bam.
-So much data, now in your hot, sweaty, desperate little hands.
+Read up on your favourite shows.
+Find out which casting directors worked on it.
+Research the the actors, and find their agents.
+So much data now in your hot, sweaty, desperate little hands.

-Also subscribe to Hollywood Reporter, they post daily news about Film, TV and the business.
+Also, subscribe to the Hollywood Reporter.
+They post daily news about Film, TV, and the business.
 If you can keep up to date with the big players in the industry, you won’t be thrown when you find yourself auditioning for them.

 If you do manage to get an audition for a Netflix film or series, you bloody better be prepared.
 We talk in more depth here about preparing for an audition.